KTVK: The rise

 Under Miller and Alvidrez, the station relaunched its news department as NewsChannel 3 and began a climb to the top of the ratings.
 The station dismissed its existing weeknight news anchor team and rolled out a new lineup, led by new hire Cameron Harper and former weekend anchor Heidi Foglesong.
 Lewis bankrolled major investments in people, syndicated programming and equipment and dramatically boosted KTVK's promotional budget.
 He had no qualms about spending what he believed it would take to increase KTVK's profile; in 1990, he told The Republic that if Miller and others showed that they needed something, he would ensure that they would get it.
 As a "one-man board of directors", he was able to make decisions in mere minutes that took years at KTVK's corporate-owned competitors.
 For example, when Miller sought a new $500,000 satellite truck, Lewis greenlighted it in only 15 minutes.
 Improvement started slowly but was noticeable by 1988.
 Even those changes almost came too slowly for ABC; as late as 1989, ABC executives were in negotiations to move from KTVK to KTSP-TV.

 The changes finally began to pay off by the November 1990 sweeps period.
 KTVK's 10 p.m. newscast surged to first place, and its early evening newscasts were posting the strongest numbers in their history.
 Channel 3 also was the most-watched station in the Valley in prime time, even as NBC won its 11th consecutive sweeps period nationally.
 A year later, it tied KTSP-TV in the early evening timeslot and took the lead in the morning.
-By February 1992, channel 3 had pulled ahead of channel 10 at 6 pm; it was the first time on record that channel 10 had lost that timeslot.
+By February 1992, channel 3 had pulled ahead of channel 10 at 6 p.m.; it was the first time on record that channel 10 had lost that timeslot.